backdoordetectors/backdoordetectors.github.io/index.md

 &nbsp;&nbsp;

-## Attack Giveway sign in the wild
+## Attack Giveway sign in the real world

 <a name="giveWaySec"></a>